 At the University of Alaska Fairbanks (UAF), Arctic and Northern Studies students benefit from the extensive northern expertise and research activities of UAF faculty.
 Arctic and Northern Studies faculty have won major awards for excellence in teaching, research, and public service.
 Arctic and Northern Studies include faculty from: Political Science, History, Art, English, Alaska Native Studies, Geography, Music, and Anthropology.

-Applicants should clearly indicate on the MCompass application which virtual research internship position at the University of Alaska Fairbanks they intend to pursue and their statement of purpose should align with the potential research internship projects listed.
-Students selected for these virtual research internship positions will receive up to $2,000 in Arctic Internship Fellowship funding.
+Applicants should clearly indicate on the M-Compass application which research internship position at the University of Alaska Fairbanks they intend to pursue and their statement of purpose should align with the potential research internship projects listed.
+Students selected for these research internship positions will receive up to $2,000 in Arctic Internship Fellowship funding.